-If you would like to pitch or suggest a guest for a future episode, please contact Claudio Tapia at email@example.com.
+If you would like to suggest a guest for a future episode, please contact Claudio Tapia at email@example.com.

 Industry legend Amy Hennig (Uncharted, Legacy of Kain) sits down with Ted to talk about coaching young developers, giving proper feedback, marrying narrative and design, and the evolution of development culture.